 TAVI has proven to be a boon for high-risk heart patients.

-Here are some major benefits of TAVI over conventional Surgical AVR:
+Here are some major benefits of TAVI heart surgery over conventional Surgical AVR:

 Minimal blood loss